LumIT-Automation/dev-setup/readme.txt

 	    2) create the RBAC permissions on the assets: grant permissions to the authentication groups (the model is role to group on appliance's asset/"container", where a role is a collection of privileges).
 This way, you'll be able to login with any other user defined (see directory-users.txt), who will be granted the permissions you set for them.
 For example use the AD group cn=groupAdmin,cn=users,dc=lab,dc=local (which correspond to the user userAdmin).
          - All these actions can be of course directly performed via the api-* nodes' API (first get a JWT tokwn from the Single Sign On node).

 A Postman collection in saved within any api-* project and within aaa (the Single Sign On, otherwise called sso) in order to directly insist upon each producer node.
 For postman, save the JWT token in the environment before doing any REST call.
 JWT validity expires in one day.
+Import postman collections and environment from codebases' folders.

 Notes:
-    The uif node will be deprecated in the near future: ignore it :)
-    The api-cisconx node is making use o AWX for its functioning; again, this will be deprecated soon.

-    A .env file can be setup basing on the .env-example in order to VPN connect to the appliance (for example F5); this is used by the core development team.
-    You can make use of it, if needed, of course in case modify to suit your needs.

-    The SMTP relay has to be configured via the .env file as well (see .env-example).
+    The SMTP relay has to be configured via the .env file (see .env-example).

     Update code-base: only a git pull is needed